Neuropixels PXI#

 Plugin data streams#

-If you’re using Neuropixels 1.0, NHP, or Ultra probes, each probe will have two data streams:
+Neuropixels 1.0, NHP, or Ultra probes have two data streams:

-If you’re using Neuropixels 2.0 probes, each probe will have only one data stream:
+Neuropixels 2.0 single-shank and quad-shank probes have only one data stream:

-As of GUI version 0.6.0, settings for each stream are configured independently for each stream.
-This makes it much easier to apply different parameters to different streams, for example unique filter settings for the AP band and LFP band.
+As of GUI version 0.6.0, stream in downstream plugins are configured independently.
+This makes it much easier to apply different parameters to different streams, for example unique Bandpass Filter settings for the AP band and LFP band.
 However, users should be aware that settings for one stream are not automatically applied to other streams.
 If you are recording from many probes simultaneously, be sure to use the Stream Selector interface in downstream plugins to confirm that the appropriate settings have taken effect for all incoming data streams.

 Customizing stream names#

-4. Custom probe names: Porbe names are assigned by serial number.
+Custom probe names: Probe names are assigned by serial number.
 This is useful if you have probes chronically implanted and would like to associate the subject ID with a particular probe.

 Caution